Reichskommissariat Ukraine: History

+On 14 December 1941, Rosenberg discussed with Hitler various administrative issues regarding the Reichskommissariat Ukraine.

-On 28 July 1944, the Soviet army occupied the last part of the Reichskommissariat Ukraine, known as Brest.
-RKU was liquidated on 10 November 1944.
+On 28 July 1944, the Red Army occupied the last part of the Reichskommissariat Ukraine in Brest, though it continued to exist as a legal entity.
+In August 1944, Koch was transferred to Reichskommissariat Ostland when its Reichskommissar Hinrich Lohse fled the territory without permission due to the Red Army advance.
+Reichskommissariat Ukraine was officially dissolved on 10 November 1944.

 Geography

 The Reichskommissariat Ukraine excluded several parts of present-day Ukraine, and included some territories outside of its modern borders.
-It extended in the west from the Volhynia region around Lutsk, to a line from Vinnytsia to Mykolaiv along the Southern Bug river in the south, to the areas surrounding Kyiv, Poltava and Zaporizhzhia in the east.
-Conquered territories further to the east, including the rest of Ukraine (the Crimea, Chernihiv, Kharkiv, and the Donbas/Donets Basin), were under military governance until 1943–44.
-At its greatest extent, it included just under 340,000 square kilometers.
+It extended in the west from the Volhynia region around Lutsk, to a line from Vinnytsia to Mykolaiv along the Southern Bug river in the south, to the areas surrounding Kiev, Poltava and Zaporozhye in the east.
+Conquered territories further to the east, including the rest of Ukraine (Crimea, Chernigov, Kharkov, and the Donets Basin), were under military governance until the German withdrawal 1943–44.

-Eastern Galicia was transferred to the control of the General Government following a Hitler decree, becoming its fifth district, (District of Galicia).
-Former Soviet territory between the Southern Bug and Dniester rivers was also excluded from the Reichskommissariat Ukraine; this was given to Romania and named "Transnistria" or "Transniestra", governed from Odesa by Dr. Alexeanu, the Romanian Governor.
+Eastern Galicia was transferred to the control of the General Government following a Hitler decree, becoming its fifth district (District of Galicia).

-It also encompassed several southern parts of today's Belarus, including Polesia, a large area to the north of the Pripyat river with forests and marshes, as well as the city of Brest-Litovsk, and the towns of Pinsk and Mazyr.
+It also encompassed several southern parts of today's Belarus, including Polesia, a large area to the north of the Pripyat River with forests and marshes, as well as the city of Brest-Litovsk, and the towns of Pinsk and Mozyr.
 This was done by the Germans in order to secure a steady wood supply and efficient railroad and water transportation.